 - 1. Percent of individuals living below the poverty line - 2.
 Percent of individuals on public assistance - 3.
 Percent of female-headed households. - 4.
 Percent of the population who are unemployed - 5.
-Percent of the population who are less than 18 years of age5 have less mutual trust and willingness among per 1.000 community members to intervene for the common good, often known as collective efficacy5.
-Collective efficacy is a critical way that communities inhibit the perpetration of violence5.
-Children who live and grow in disadvantaged areas are more likely to experience violence, such as child abuse5.
-Communities with high levels of concentrated disadvantage are also at an increased risk for higher rates of infant mortality5.
+Percent of the population who are less than 18 years of age have less mutual trust and willingness among

+Concentrated disadvantage is often associated with worse overall health.
+Communities that have higher levels of concentrated disadvantage oftentimes per 1.000 community members to intervene for the common good, often known as collective efficacy.
+Collective efficacy is a critical way that communities inhibit the perpetration of violence.
+Children who live and grow in disadvantaged areas are more likely to experience violence, such as child abuse.
+Communities with high levels of concentrated disadvantage are also at an increased risk for higher rates of infant mortality.